 The preservation plan for theses content follows from policies and practices described in York University Libraries’ Digital Preservation Policy.
 This document explains the practical steps that York University Libraries take to preserve the intellectual content of theses in digital format.
 It outlines the basic tools, methods, and standards used for the long-term preservation of theses.

-Theses submissions generally consist of a PDF file and an associated descriptive metadata.
+Theses submissions generally consist of a PDF file and associated descriptive metadata.
+For submissions that include supplemental files, those supplemental files should be submitted in a preservation format.

 Analysis on Ingest